 TRA Ref.
-No. Recommendations (Priority recommendations are in bold ) Implementation Status (as of January 2014) Comments 2-A.6 Address the existing crash report backlog in the Department of Transportation and Public Facilities (DOT&amp;PF) using one or more of the following methods and ensure that any reports entered in this fashion are not forwarded to the data entry contractor.
-Obtain electronic records for backlogged crash reports (the past 18 months) from the Anchorage Police Department (records are stored as data in the MobileOffice application) or in the Municipality of Anchorage database maintained by the traffic engineers.
-These records can be converted to the required flat file text format and submitted to the Highway Analysis System (HAS) in the same U file format used for normal data entry.
-Obtain TraCS data for backlogged crash reports (the past 18 months) from the Department of Public Safety and/or individual law enforcement agencies.
-Convert these records to the format required to create a U file for editing in HAS.
-Alter the processes within DOT&amp;PF to accomplish the typical desk edit and online edit functions in the HAS U file editing environment.
-Not addressed - Disagree with Recommendation ADOT&PF is not going to enter crash reports into the database without first editing them.
-The backlog is being addressed through the following traffic records projects: Project C7 Highway Analysis System (HAS) Crash Transition Project C20: LTNP Stat Tech I to process crash data 2-A.7 Work to convert the full-time temporary/non-permanent position assigned to the Highway Safety Office into a full-time permanent position.
+No. Recommendations (Priority recommendations are in bold) Implementation Status (as of January 2014) Comments 2-A.6 Address the existing crash report backlog in the Department of Transportation and Public Facilities (DOT&PF) using one or more of the following methods and ensure that any reports entered in this fashion are not forwarded to the data entry contractor. • Obtain electronic records for backlogged crash reports (the past 18 months) from the Anchorage Police Department (records are stored as data in the MobileOffice application) or in the Municipality of Anchorage database maintained by the traffic engineers.
+These records can be converted to the required flat file text format and submitted to the Highway Analysis System (HAS) in the same U file format used for normal data entry. • Obtain TraCS data for backlogged crash reports (the past 18 months) from the Department of Public Safety and/or individual law enforcement agencies.
+Convert these records to the format required to create a U file for editing in HAS. • Alter the processes within DOT&PF to accomplish the typical desk edit and online edit functions in the HAS U file editing environment.
+Addressed - Significant progress ADOT&PF is not going to enter crash reports into the database without first editing them.
+The backlog is being addressed through the following traffic records projects: Project C7 Highway Analysis System (HAS) Crash Transition-HAS is no longer active.
+Last of crash data (2012) has been extracted.
+New system is in use for 2013 and beyond.
+Project C20: LTNP Stat Tech I to process crash data.
+Stat Tech I geolocated crashes from 2009 to 2012.
+2013 is currently being entered, but APD data is still needed.
+2-A.7 Work to convert the full-time temporary/non-permanent position assigned to the Highway Safety Office into a full-time permanent position.
 In the meantime, hire a competent data analyst into that position and use the resulting gain in staff hours to relieve some of the burden on the existing FARS and analytic staff person.
 Not addressed - Insufficient funding/resources This position no longer exists, so this recommendation will not be implemented.